Dear Friends and Family!

 PEOPLE WANTED TO PRAY FOR STRANGERS!

-Our church has placed a “prayer mail box” out by the bus stop.
-The Holy Spirit has indicated that there are many hurting and broken people walking right past us without a church to pray for them!
-If you are interested, let Pastor Dan know by calling/texting (616) 204-1153 or email him at email@example.com.
+There is a “prayer mail box” out by the bus stop.
+Many hurting and broken people are walking right past us without a church to pray for them!
+If you are interested, let Pastor Dan know by calling/texting (616) 204-1153 or email him at firstname.lastname@example.org.

 INTERESTED IN CHURCH MEMBERSHIP?